MIAS education: programme overview

 In the same way that Ibn Arabi speaks about the endless voyage in the Divine Ocean, our students are encouraged to embark on a personal journey that can allow them to gain a taste of Ibn Arabi’s teachings while sharing their knowledge with others.

 Our education programme is planned to include 16 courses.
-Each 10-week course is part of a ‘journey’ (Ocean, Desert, Language or Heaven) and each course is assigned a ‘round’, depending on how many times that course has been run.
-To help you plan ahead we have announced forthcoming dates.
-If a course is full there is a waiting list on the Eventbrite system that we use – so we can invite those on this waiting list next time the course is run.
-You may choose to do the courses in any order – there is no set progression – and we hope that in time ‘voyagers’ will come back and complete all the journeys.
+Each course is part of a ‘journey’ (Ocean, Desert, Language or Heaven) and each course is assigned a ‘round’, depending on how many times that course has been run.
+To help you plan ahead, we have announced forthcoming dates.
+If a course is full, there is a waiting list on the Eventbrite system that we use, so we can invite those on this waiting list next time the course is run.
+You may choose to do the courses in any order – there is no set progression – and we hope that, in time, voyagers will come back and complete all the journeys.

 A journey across the ocean